library(bench)

 Vectorize whenever possible

-We can actually get rid of the loop and use a vectorized approach.
+We can actually get rid of the loop and use a vectorized approach instead, utilizing what really constitutes the strength of the R language.
+The following is pure R style at its best:

 <- function(n) {